byTreneib/GMSExtract/README.md

 Interpreting input as path of pdf file.
 ```

-Input may alternatively be the entire safety data sheet as text, finished with an empty input line.
+Input may alternatively be the entire or partial safety data sheet as text, finished with an empty input line.
+Placement of linebreaks is irrelevant, as they will be replaced with whitespaces in the process.
+This allows
+text to be copy/pasted into the command line.
 ```
 > Sicherheitsinformationen gemäß GHS Gefahrensymbol(e)
 > Gefahrenhinweis(e)